PseudoTV/PseudoTV_Live/plugin.video.pseudotv.live/README.md

 Seek tolerance (Smart Seeking):
 Adjusting seek tolerance (in seconds) adds a buffer at the beginning of media that is currently selected to play and which includes an offset for a "Pseudo" Live effect.
 The greater the number the more it ignores the time differential between "live" and "load" times. ex.
 If after a show ends your next show which should start at the beginning starting a few seconds into the future; due to a lag in loading time.
 Raising the seek tolerance well remedy this...
+0 disables tolerance.

 Seek Threshold(Smart Seeking):
-Adjusting seek threshold(in seconds) adds a buffer at the end of media that is currently selected to play and which includes an offset for a "Pseudo" Live effect.
+Adjusting seek threshold(percentage). threshold to which the current content can be played back before dismissing for the next queue.
+Ex.
 The content you select to play maybe near the end instead of loading two seconds of credits; PseudoTV Live will tune the next show automatically.
+100% disables threshold.

 #General Information: